FMCSA Compliance

 By Korey Sharp-Paar · Founder, FastMCS150 Filing

-The MCS-150 due date is not a calendar anniversary of your USDOT registration — it is a schedule the FMCSA derives from the last two digits of your USDOT number.
+The MCS-150 due date is not a calendar anniversary of your USDOT registration — it is a schedule the FMCSA derives from the last two digits of your USDOT number under the standard biennial update cycle.
 One digit sets the month; the other sets the year.
 Here is exactly how to calculate yours.

 The Two-Digit Rule